iamjatinchauhan/resources-for-developers/Interview/Readme.md

 ### 7)Are you a team player?
 ```
-A)yes, The team which I was a part of have successfully complemented the projects within deadlines.
+A)yes, The team which I was a part of have successfully complemented the projects within deadline.
 ```

 ### 8)What irritates you about co-workers?